karinkumar/MetaGLIMPSE/README.md

 ***Overview***

 This method takes the results from two or more single panel GLIMPSE2 imputations and combines the output using weights estimated via HMM for each individual and marker.
+Note: This only supports GLIMPSE2 results as this time, not GLIMPSE1

 The output of this method is a vcf file at the union set of markers in each input file with the estimated genotype dosage for each sample and marker.

-See pre-print for more information: https://www.biorxiv.org/content/10.1101/2025.06.24.660721v1
+See pre-print for more information: https://www.biorxiv.org/content/10.1101/2025.06.24.660721v2

 ***1. Installation***